fairDataSociety/fds.js/readme.md

 ```

 # FDS.js Framework
-## App Toolkit for the Web3 Generation ✌️
+## Serverless App Toolkit for the Web3 Generation ✌️

 FDS.js is a very simple framework to create apps using the Ethereum and Swarm networks.